My responsibilities

 A few takeaways

-4. Getting to experiment more with VFX in this production too, helped increase my interest in adding VFX knowledge to my toolbox.
+Getting to experiment more with VFX in this production too, increased my interest in adding VFX knowledge to my game designer toolbox.

 The Preproduction Phase